-FlashCut let's you define custom M-Codes to control output lines or to execute macros.
+FlashCut lets you define custom M-Codes to control output lines or to execute macros.

-For each task outlined below, first choose M-Code Definitions from the Configuration menu.
-The M-Code Definitions panel of the Configuration dialog box will appear.

-- ▶ To define an M-code to control output lines - 1.
-In the M Code text box type the number for the M-code that you want to define. - 2.
-In the Description text box type a phrase that describes the action taken when this M-code is executed - 3.
-Choose Before or After from the Execute Before/After Move pull-down menu.
-If you choose Before and there is a machine tool move command on the same program line as the M-Code, FlashCut will execute the M-code before the move.
-If you chose After, FlashCut will execute the M-code after the move. - 4.
-In the Delay text box, enter the duration for the delay that should occur when the output lines are set.
-For example, if the spindle motor takes about 3 seconds to reach full speed, this value should be at least 3. - 5.
-Choose Before or After from the Delay Before/After Set Line pull-down menu.
-This setting tells FlashCut when to execute the delay, relative to setting the output lines. - 6.
-In the Ln. # pull-down menus, choose the action for each line upon execution of the M-code.
+The M-Code Definitions command on the Configuration menu displays the following panel:

+M-Codes to Control Output Lines

+M-Code - The number for the M-code that you want to define.

+Description - A brief description of the action taken when this M-code is executed.

+Program Line First Action - Indicates the sequence of actions when there is a machine tool move command on the same program line as the M-Code:

+- M-Cd

+- 1) Execute the M-Code

+- 2) Perform the move

+- Move

+- 1) Perform the move

+- 2) Execute the M-Code

+M-Code First Action - Indicates the sequence of actions triggered by the M-Code as follows:

+- Set Ln

+- 1) Set Output Lines

+- 2) Perform the delay (if any)

+- Delay

+- 1) Perform the delay (if any)

+- 2) Set Output Lines

+Delay -The duration of the delay that will occur when this M-Code is executed.
+For example, if the spindle motor takes about 3 seconds to reach full speed, this value should be at least 3.

+Ln. # - Choose the action for each line upon execution of the M-code.
 The choices are 1 for On, 0 for Off, or '-' to indicate the state of the line remains unchanged.

-You may use up to 8 lines standard, and up to 16 lines if the I/O Expansion Board is installed. - ▶ To define an M-Code to execute a macro - 1.
-In the M Code text box type the number for the M-code that you want to define. - 2.
-In the Description text box type a phrase that describes the action taken when this M-code is executed. - 3.
-Click in the Macro field to display the down-arrow button.
+M-Codes to Execute Macros

+M-Code - The number for the M-code that you want to define.

+Description - A brief description of the action taken when this M-code is executed.

+Macro - Click in this field to display the down-arrow button.
 Click the down-arrow button to display the Edit M-Code Macro dialog.
 In this dialog, enter any number of G-Code lines.
-Whenever FlashCut encounters the M-Code in a G-Code program, these commands will be executed. - 4.
-Choose Before or After from the Execute Before/After Move pull-down menu.
-If you choose Before and there is a machine tool move command on the same program line as the M-Code, FlashCut will execute the M-code before the move.
-If you chose After, FlashCut will execute the M-code after the move.
+Whenever FlashCut encounters the M-Code in a G-Code program, these commands will be executed.

+Program Line first Action - Indicates the sequence of actions when there is a machine tool move command on the same program line as the M-Code:

+- M-Cd

+- 1) Execute the M-Code

+- 2) Perform the move

+- Move

+- 1) Perform the move

+- 2) Execute the M-Code